-The purpose of this SA/PPS is to establish the guidelines for conducting and verifying student referendums.
+The purpose of this document is to establish guidelines for conducting and verifying student referendums.

 A referendum is a student vote administered through designated university channels to recommend approval of new proposed changes related to official university business.
 A referendum will not serve as a petition, an opinion poll, or an attempt to influence state or federal legislation.

 A student referendum may be called by:

 the president of Texas State University;

 the Student Government president, with the concurrence of the Student Senate; or

 the students through a petition of at least 10 percent of the currently enrolled student body as verified by the dean of Students.